rifelo/roadkings/README.md

 - Use HTTPS in production
 - Consider implementing phone number validation with a service like Twilio's Lookup API
 - Store whitelist in a database for easier management
+- Consider using a database for transactions instead of CSV files

 ## Troubleshooting